sciZer0/7/v/README.md

 Importantly, since even 3 honest nodes (Validators) are enough for such a Solana-type blockchain to function normally, maintaining the bandwidth of over 50,000 TPS, this over 83 fold margin of safety of 250 Validators (250/3>83.33) might be the sufficient condition for the blockchain to be considered sustainable.

 Moreover, there are about 200 countries around the world.
-At best, from one single country, there might even be just 2 Validators — highly-autonomous Validators.
+At best, from one single country, there might even be just 1 Validator — highly-autonomous Validator.
 Plus, Validators might be obligated to run their own nodes only on their own standalone rigs, not servers of server providers.
 And plus, Validators might use not one but some validator-clients.
 This all would make the whole system highly-sustainable, meaning, extremely-hard, at best impossible, to harm or stop.

 As a result, the blockchain might be highly (even extremely) efficient.